robbestad/uJwt/readme.md

 # Capability URL
-###### greenpaper 09-15-18

 ### Motivation

-* Provide a capability-based link that allows access to a media resource for a given file to a given user for a given time
+* Provide a capability-based link that allows access to a given resource to a given user for a given time
 * The link authenticates the user without any calls to the authentication server
 * The message contains an expireAt timestamp which denies access when expired